 There are 2 ways to give TPN.
 They are called “continuous” and “cycled.”
 Continuous TPN runs all the time.
 Cycled TPN runs for shorter times, such as 12, 14, 16, or 20 hours.

 When your child first gets TPN, it is continuous.
 Once your child has had TPN for some time, it might be given for shorter times.
 Each time is called a “cycle.”
 The cycle usually starts in the evening so your child can have TPN while she is sleeping.
 By doing this, your child’s cycle ends sometime during the day.
 This lets your child stop TPN for a few hours each day while she is awake.
 The St. Jude pharmacist sets a cycle goal for every patient.
 How long the cycle is depends on your child’s age, size, other medicines, and health.

 When your child is on continuous TPN, the pharmacist will slowly reduce the number of hours that the TPN runs each night until the best “cycle” time for your child is reached.

 Sometimes your child’s TPN cannot be cycled, and your child needs continuous TPN over 24 hours.
 Your child’s doctor, pharmacist, and dietitian will decide if this is needed.

-The clinical nurse specialist or advanced practice nurse and the infusion company nurse will teach you how to give TPN, whether it is continuous or cycled.
+A home infusion nurse will teach you how to give TPN, whether it is continuous or cycled.